sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 The suite works with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
 It never modifies files unless you explicitly choose to run a recovery procedure.

+This software is portable.
+It is currently designed to be installed and run directly on the storage device
 ---

 ## Features